iTwenty/personal-website/content/about/index.md

 ---
-title: "About Me"
-date: 2021-03-22T15:46:41+05:30
 draft: false
 ---
 ## 👋 Hi, I'm Jaydeep Joshi

 I am a software engineer from Mumbai, India.
 I specialize in mobile development with particular interest in all things Apple.
 You can find some of my projects [here]({{<ref "/projects/index.md">}} "Projects").
 I also like to tinker around with 3D modelling.
 [Blender](https://www.blender.org) is my tool of choice for this.
 You can find some of my creations [here]({{<ref "/blender/index.md">}} "Blender").

-When not messing around on my laptop, I can usually be found cycling or hiking in the mountains.
-I often daydream of moving to a remote cabin in the woods while my code is compiling.
-One day maybe...

 ## 🌎 Online Presence